DonaldKellett/Osiver/API.md

 Any other user error.
 The server should return a JSON payload containing the following fields:

 - `"message"`: A short description of the error, e.g. `"The requested resource was not found"`

+### `GET /set/train`

+Fetch a problem set to train on.
+This can only be performed by unprivileged users.
+Furthermore, this endpoint fails for graded question sets if:

+- The user requesting the question set already has a score associated with the set
+- It is already past the deadline of the question set

+The server expects the following GET parameters:

+- `token`: The login token associated with the current session, e.g. `12345678`
+- `id`: The ID number associated with the question set, e.g. `17`

+The server may return any of the following status codes or 5xx on error:

+- `200 OK`
+- `400 Bad Request`
+- `403 Forbidden`
+- `404 Not Found`

+#### `200 OK`

+The requested operation was successful.
+The server should respond with a JSON payload representing the question set:

+- `"title"`: A title describing the nature of the question set, e.g. `"GNU/Linux trivia"`
+- `"description"`: A longer description of what the question set is about, e.g. `"A sample problem set on fun facts about GNU/Linux, used for demonstrating the app only"`
+- `"problems"`: A non-empty array of objects, each with the following fields:
+  - `"question"`: The problem statement, e.g. `"What is Linux?"`
+  - `"answers"`: An array of length 4 where each element is a string representing a possible answer to the question, e.g. `["An operating system kernel", "A fully functioning operating system", "A brand of potato chips", "A top secret project under development by Microsoft"]`.
+The first item in the array is taken as the correct answer

+#### `400 Bad Request`

+The request was malformed, e.g. the ID provided was not a whole number.
+The server should return a JSON payload containing the following fields:

+- `"message"`: A short description of the error, e.g. `"The ID provided was not a whole number"`

+#### `403 Forbidden`

+A privileged user attempted the operation, the user already has a score associated with the graded question set or the graded question set was requested past its deadline.
+It is acceptable to return `404 Not Found` instead to conceal sensitive information from potential attackers.

+The server should return a JSON payload containing the following fields:

+- `"message"`: A short description of the error, e.g. `"You requested to train on a graded question set past its deadline"`

+#### `404 Not Found`

+Any other user error.
+The server should return a JSON payload containing the following fields:

+- `"message"`: A short description of the error, e.g. `"The requested resource was not found"`